gruenes-brett/community-calendar/README.md

 ## Usage

+### Integration into the Wordpress page

-The plugin introduces its functionality using short codes:
+The plugin introduces its functionality using short codes.
+Differently named calendars may be shown on different pages, but only one calendar may be shown on a single page (as of right now).

 **Show the calendar, starting today:**

-  `[community-calendar-table startToday=true name=Main style=table]`
+  `[community-calendar-table start=today days=30 name=Main style=table]`

-  * Use `startToday=false` to also display past events
+Attributes:
+  * `start=today` hides past events.
+More options:\
+    `start=next-monday`: show events starting next monday\
+    `start=2020-10-22`: show events starting at 22nd October 2020\
+    If omitted, all events that are in the database are shown.
+  * `days=30` shows events from the next 30 days after start date.\
+    Only works if `start` is set.
-  * `name=CalendarName` specifies a name for this calendar.
+  * `name=CalendarName` specifies a name for this calendar.\
     Only events are shown that are added to this calendar.
 This allows to show different calendars on different pages.
   * `style=table|markdown`: Show the events as table (default) or as a markdown overview that can be copy/pasted to a Telegram chat or group.